andreygrechin/umbr_api/README.rst

 ------------

 Python's binaries may not be signed and they will fail to get access to macOS keyring.
-You shoild resign them manually to fix it.
+You should resign them manually to fix it.

 .. note::

     keyring.backends._OS_X_API.SecAuthFailure: (-25293, 'Security Auth Failure: make sure python is signed with codesign util')

 Error while accessing macOS keyring